The main factors involved in calculating a credit score are:

 In addition to reporting the number and type of credit accounts that you’ve paid on time, this category also includes details on late or missed payments, public record items and collection information.
 Credit scoring models look at how late your payments were, how much was owed, and how recently and how often you missed a payment.
 Your credit history will also detail how many of your credit accounts are delinquent in relation to all of your accounts on file.
 So, if you have 10 credit accounts (known as “tradelines” in the credit industry), and you’ve had a late payment in 5 of those accounts, that ratio may impact your credit score.

-Your payment history also includes details on public record and collection items, including bankruptcies, foreclosures, wage attachments, liens, judgments and any delinquencies that have been reported to collection agencies.
+Your payment history also includes details on public record and collection items, including bankruptcies, foreclosures, wage attachments, liens, and any delinquencies that have been reported to collection agencies.

 The scoring model will take all of this information into account, which is why the payment history section account may have the biggest impact in determining your credit score.